PorismDominicSkinner/open_referral_uk_profile/README.md

 # HSDS Example Profile

 Replace this file with information about your profile.
-You can find the [(https://porismdominicskinner.github.io/open_referral_uk_profile/)](swagger on github pages).
+You can find the [(swagger on github pages)](https://porismdominicskinner.github.io/open_referral_uk_profile/).

 ## Setup environment for docs and schema tools